mcserverhosting-net/sitev2/content/faqs/how-to-create-a-minecraft-server.md

     memory:
       initial: 1G
       max: 4G
-      hugePages: 125M
 ```
 Here, we set some general minecraft properties under spec.
 These include the memory, version type, and the EULA.
 If the eula is false, your server will go in a crash loop.

 ```
 servercore: